We have summarised some of the latest World Water Facts relating to the impact of water and humanitarian relief.

 Water is a primary medium through which impacts human activity and the climate impact with the earth’s surface.
 It influences ecosystems, people and society.
 It is through water and its quality that people will feel the impact of change most strongly.
 Source: World Water Development Report 2012

 Our input: Basically this means that the currently evidenced changes in climate and human activity have impact on the earth’s surface, ecosystems and people.
-There are consequences and we are seeing impact changes to water, its quality and availibility.
+There are consequences and we are seeing impact changes to water, its quality and availability.

 World Water Facts – Population growth and water stress